cea-hpc/modules/doc/source/module.rst

  applies to the module alias name.
 See :envvar:`MODULES_COLOR` and :envvar:`MODULES_COLORS` sections for details on colored output.

+ Module tags applying to the available *modulefiles* returned by the :subcmd:`avail` sub-command are reported along the module name they are associated to (see `Module tags`_ section).

  The parameter *path* may also refer to a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).